 The 85 Motoryacht is built from fiberglass coated with Alexseal professional-grade polyurethane paint and epoxy-based primers.
 This provides a high-gloss finish and ensures longer color retention because it reduces maintenance and eliminates oxidation that comes with gelcoat.

-Modern, High-Tech Lamination.
-Ocean Alexander builds the boat with solid fiberglass in the bottom and high-density foam coring in the stringers, hull sides, and deck using infusion technology that ensures a maximum glass to weight ratio.
-The foam used provides high-temperature resistivity as well as acoustic insulation.
+Ocean Alexander builds the boat with solid fiberglass in the bottom and high-density foam coring in the stringers, hull sides and deck, using infusion technology that insures a maximum glass to weight ratio.
+The foam used provides high temperature resistivity as well as acoustic insulation.

-New for 2014 on the 85 Motoryacht, vinyl ester resin is infused throughout the laminate to ensure even saturation, eliminate voids, and stop any possibility of water intrusion through the glass.
-The use of vinyl ester throughout the laminate is rather unusual for boats of any size and is definitely the preferred construction method because it stops water osmosis no matter where it may try to come.
-Typically builders of large motoryachts use from one to three coats of vinyl ester resin below the waterline, with the rest of the resin being the far less expensive polyester.
+New for 2014 on the 85 Motoryacht, vinylester resin is infused throughout the laminate to ensure even saturation, eliminate voids, and stop any possibility of water intrusion through the glass.
+The use of vinylester throughout the laminate is rather unusual for boats of any size and is definitely the preferred construction method because it stops water osmosis no matter from where it may try to come.
+Typically builders of large motoryachts use from one to three coats of vinylester resin below the waterline, with the rest of the resin being the far less expensive polyester.

-Aluminum Beams.
 Providing increased rigidity and structural support, Ocean Alexander uses marine-grade aluminum beams for the decks and bulkheads.
-The manufacturer says the use of this monolithic aluminum structure eliminates “creaking” sounds when the boat is running in rough water, in addition to providing rigid support with minimum weight.
+The manufacturer says the use of these monolithic aluminum structure eliminates “creaking” sounds when the boat is running in rough water, in addition to providing rigid support with minimum weight.

 Systems and Maintenance

-Engine Room Ventilation.
-Here we find a design that we rarely find in motoryachts below 125' (38.1 m) or so: Both air intakes and exhausts for the engine room are located high in the superstructure of the boat rather than in the hull sides.
-This minimizes the amount of saltwater and salt spray getting into the air which is sucked into the engine room and engine.
+Here we find a design that we rarely find in motoryachts below 125' (38.1 m) or so: Both air intakes and exhausts for the engine room are located high in the superstructer of the boat rather than in the hull sides.
+This minimizes the amount of salt water and salt spray getting into the air which is sucked into the engine room and engine.

 Salon and Dining